-Dispatchers with visibility into resource availability can create more efficient routes that ensure faster deliveries and more on-time deliveries, as well as potentially creating room for more orders per route.
+Dispatching software that is synced with inventory as well as fleet availability can create more efficient and cost-effective routes that ensure on-time deliveries, as well as potentially creating room for more orders per route.
 All of that can only be accomplished only through a tight loop of accurate real-time data, live alerts, and the resulting decisions made by dispatchers.

 Live alerts must be extremely rapid, accurate, and sent to the right people over the correct channels.
 These alerts act as a ‘decision hub’ for zero-hour delivery facts on the ground, and should include notifications on delivery status, driver ratings, average time-to-delivery, missed deliveries, and everything else relevant to crucial dispatcher decision making.
 For example, platforms that include predictive capabilities on top of dispatching can alert both drivers and customers when a delay in delivery is predicted.